Plans Privacy Policy

 With Bumble

 Because Plans is part of the Bumble ecosystem, information may be used across Bumble and Plans to support functionality.
-This includes receiving profile information from Bumble to help with onboarding and grouping, and sharing connection-related signals (such as match outcomes) to enable features across Bumble services.
+This includes receiving profile information from Bumble to help with onboarding and grouping, and sharing activity-related signals to enable features across Bumble services.

 With invited contacts